-- KVPs are issued by all departmental Post Offices authorised to transact savings bank business and all public sector banks and ICICI Bank, Axis Hank and HDFC Bank authorised for this purpose.2
+You can apply Kisan Vikas Patra in Post Office or any Public Sector Bank including ICICI Bank, Axis Bank and HDFC Bank.
+KVPs are issued by all departmental Post Offices authorised to transact savings bank business and all public sector banks and ICICI Bank, Axis Hank and HDFC Bank authorised for this purpose.

 How to Apply?

-- The application in Form A along with payment has to he deposited with the Post-Office directly or through its authorised agent.
+- The application in Form 1 along with payment has to be deposited with the Post Office directly or through its authorised agent.

-- An applicant should furnish his Aadhaar Number or proof of enrolment for Aadhaar, at the time of application.
+- An applicant should furnish his Aadhaar Number or proof of enrolment for Aadhaar, at the time of application of Kisan Vikas Patra.

-- Ex1stmg KVP holders are also required to furnish their Aadhaar Number latest by 31.3.2018.
+- Ex1stmg KVP holders are also required to furnish their Aadhaar numbers latest by 31.3.2018.

 - The facility of nomination is available on all KVPs (including the joint holder type), except for the KVPs purchased by or on behalf of a minor.

 - W.e.f.
-1.7.2016, physical pre-printed certificates shall be discontinued and KVPs shall be issued either on exclusive electronic-mode or passbook mode.
+1.7.2016, physical pre-printed certificates shall be discontinued and KVPs shall be issued either in exclusive electronic mode or passbook mode.

 - KVP in e-mode can be accessed online only by the investor through electronically secured means.
-Under Passbook mode, KVP shall be issued in prescribed format printed on a passbook under signature of authorized official.
+Under Passbook mode, KVP shall be issued in the prescribed format printed on a passbook under the signature of the authorized official.

-- The amount payable on maturity up to the KVP of 1000 denomation shall be Rs.
+- The amount payable on maturity up to the KVP of 1000 denomination shall be Rs.
 2000 (proportionately for other denominations.)

 Where on maturity, the amount has become due not but not paid, it shall ‘carry interest from the date of maturity up to the date of repayment at the prevailing POSB A/c rate.